russellmccloy/russellmccloy.github.io/_posts/2020-08-26-terraform-13-little-samples.markdown

 ### Custom validation rules for input variables

-This section describes the new custom validation rules you can add to your input variable. the idea here is you can control what is allowed / not-allowed to be passed in as a variable.
+This section describes the new custom validation rules that you can add to your input variables.
+The idea here is you can control what is allowed / not-allowed to be passed in as a variable.

 you may remember our `resource_group_name` variable from above.
 Here we have added some validation to it to ensure the name starts with `rg-`: